Lithium Junior Miner News For The Month Of November 2020

 - SGS Canada will complete dense medium and flotation pilot work over the coming weeks.

-- Concentrate produced will be used in internal and third party lithium hydroxide pilot programs .
+- Concentrate produced will be used in internal and third party lithium hydroxide pilot programs.

 - Results will be used to support definitive feasibility and detailed design engineering."